lino-framework/getlino/docs/usage.rst

 ..
-  --projects-root TEXT            Base directory for Lino sites --local-prefix TEXT             Prefix for for local server-wide importable
-                                  packages
-  --shared-env TEXT               Directory with shared virtualenv --repositories-root TEXT        Base directory for shared code repositories --webdav / --no-webdav          Whether to enable webdav on new sites.
-  --backups-root TEXT             Base directory for backups --log-root TEXT                 Base directory for log files --usergroup TEXT                User group for files to be shared with the
+  --log-root TEXT                 Base directory for log files --usergroup TEXT                User group for files to be shared with the
                                   web server